Energy efficient windows and doors

 Believe it or not, doors can be worse than windows when it comes to heat loss.
 Poor seals, badly fitted doors can result in warm air escaping outside when it should be staying indoors.
 One of the best ways that you can reduce heat loss through your external doors is to create an airlock through a porch or conservatory or installing a new door not far from the original door.
 An inner door will work well if your front door opens directly into your living room.
 This can prevent cold air from reaching your living room and reducing the temperature.
 A home improvements company will be able to advise on installing an air lock system depending on the layout and design of your home.

-Step 3: Reducing heat loss from windows
+Step 3: Reducing heat loss from windows for energy efficiency

 The best way to reduce heat loss through your windows is properly fitted double or triple glazing.
 With good installation these windows create an airtight seal that prevents draughts and keeps the warmth in.
 Windows can be bought in a range of different materials from the most popular uPVC to aluminium, steel, composite or wood depending on the style and character of your property.